Otorhinolaryngology Residency Training Program

 Post Graduate Year 3

-All PGY-3 residents will have a dedicated research block of four to five months (length of which is dependent on the impact of COVID on clinical experience).
+All PGY-3 residents will have a dedicated research block of four months.
 This research block is fully dedicated time without clinical responsibilities during the day.
 Our department has 5 independently funded labs specializing in auditory genetics and genomics, tumor immunology and stem-cell research.
 Residents prepare an approved research protocol before beginning their rotation and the presentation of findings at national meetings or publication of research manuscripts is supported by the department.

 Post Graduate Year 4

 The PGY-4 and PGY-5 residents are considered chief residents and the leader of their service.
-They take back up call to the junior residents.
 The PGY-4 residents have dedicated rotations in Head and Neck Surgery, Facial Plastics/Rhinology, Adult and Pediatric Airway/Flex as well as 4 months at the Baltimore VA medical center.

 On the rhinology portion of the rotation residents participate in advanced sinus cases as well as skull base surgery such as anterior open and endoscopic skull base surgery, including endoscopic transsphenoidal pituitary surgery, repair of CSF leaks, anterolateral approaches to the skull base.
 They will also obtain experience in allergy testing and interpretation in our Allergy clinic.